Description

 'The total return on a portfolio of investments takes into account not only the capital appreciation on the portfolio, but also the income received on the portfolio.
 The income typically consists of interest, dividends, and securities lending fees.
 This contrasts with the price return, which takes into account only the capital gain on an investment.'

-• The total return, or performance over 5 years of Universal Investment Strategy 2x Leverage is 94.5%, which is higher, thus better compared to the benchmark SPY (86.7%) in the same period.
+• The total return, or increase in value over 5 years of Universal Investment Strategy 2x Leverage is 87.1%, which is greater, thus better compared to the benchmark SPY (85.8%) in the same period.

 CAGR: